heyqbnk/mini-apps-template/README.md

 and press `Trust certificate`.
 Then, you can use this address in settings of your application, sections for `vk.com` and `m.vk.com`.

-## Starting project in native application
+## Starting project in mobile client version

 There is a problem launching project in native application.
 Guide from previous section will not work due to WebView works the other way.
-To get correct https address we have to launch project in http mode and create ngrok runnel which will give us https address.
+To get correct https address we have to launch project in http mode and create ngrok tunnel which will give us https address.

 To launch project in http mode: